Prime Minister Narendra Modi will inaugurate the new parliament building on May 28 - ExBulletin

 Prime Minister Narendra Modi will inaugurate the new parliament building on May 28

-The current Lok Sabha building can accommodate some 543 members and the Rajya Sabha building can accommodate 250 members.

-Lok Sabha Speaker Om Birla met Prime Minister Modi today and invited him to inaugurate the new parliament building.
-The stranglehold of the building is now complete and it symbolizes the spirit of a self-reliant India, or “aatmanirbhar Bharat”.

-The current Parliament building was built in 1927 and will now be nearly 100 years old.
-The lack of space was felt in line with current requirements, the Lok Sabha secretariat said.

-In both chambers, there was also a lack of practical arrangements for MPs to sit, which affected the way they worked.
+The current Parliament building was completed in 1927 and will now be nearly 100 years old.
+The lack of space was felt in this building according to current requirements.
+In both chambers, there was also a lack of practical arrangements for MPs to sit, which affected the efficiency of MPs’ work, the Lok Sabha secretariat said.

-Prime Minister Modi laid the foundation for the new building in December 2020.
-The newly constructed parliament building was constructed in record time with quality construction, the Lok Sabha Secretariat said in the statement.
+“In view of the above, the Lok Sabha and the Rajya Sabha passed resolutions urging the government to construct a new building for the Parliament.
+Therefore, on December 10, 2020, the foundation stone for the new Parliament building was laid by Prime Minister Shri Narendra Modi.
+The newly constructed Parliament building was constructed in record time with quality construction,” the statement added.

-The new parliament building is equipped with state-of-the-art facilities, which will help members perform their duties better, the Lok Sabha secretariat said.
+The newly constructed Parliament building is equipped with state-of-the-art facilities that will help MPs better perform their duties.
+888 members will be able to sit in the Lok Sabha

-In the new building, the Rajya Sabha can accommodate 300 members.
-The joint session of parliament will be held in the Lok Sabha Chamber, which seats 1,280 MPs.
+In the current parliament building, there is a provision for 543 members in the Lok Sabha while 250 members are in the Rajya Sabha.

+“Bearing in mind future needs, arrangements have been made for a meeting of 888 members at the Lok Sabha while 300 members at the Rajya Sabha in the newly constructed Parliament building.
+The joint session of the two houses will be held at the Lok Sabha Chamber only, and in this case 1280 deputies will be able to sit there”, added the secretariat of Lok Sabha.

 |